freezy/VisualPinball.Engine/CONTRIBUTING.md

 - If Professional License
   - `UNITY_SERIAL` - (Add you serial key it should look like XX-XXXX-XXXX-XXXX-XXXX-XXXX)

 This license can now be used by the automated build and test steps required for pull requests.
+You can delete the branch.

 ## Code Style